basp/hack/README.md

 When properly halted, it will also output some information about execution time, the values of well-known registers and information about the stack with the `SP`, `ARG` and `LCL` pointers indicated (unless `SP`, `ARG`, `LCL` or both coincide with eachother, in that case only the most significant pointer will be marked).

 You can check the lowest memory positions to see if registers are pointing to the same address (which is common and perfectly normal).
-In the example below, both `LCL` and `ARG` point to the same memory address so in the stack listing only `LCL` will show up.
+In the `mult` example from above, both `LCL` and `ARG` point to the same memory address the stack but only `LCL` will show up when the memory gets dumped at the end of the run.

 > There are some plans to improve diagnostics on this part so that *all* pointers will be indicated if they point to the same address.